-A key step in proving that the optimal mechanism takes this form is the exploitation of a formal connection to Weitzman's (1979) Pandora box problem.
-As we explain in more detail below, the Lagrangian for our problem takes exactly the form of Weitzman's problem if we treat the Lagrange multipliers as exogenous "preference parameters."
+A key step in proving that the optimal mechanism takes this form exploits a connection to Weitzman's (1979) Pandora box problem.
+As we explain below, the Lagrangian for our problem takes exactly the form of Weitzman's problem if we treat the Lagrange multipliers as exogenous "preference parameters."
 This allows us to easily use Weitzman's characterization to show that every optimal mechanism is a generalized tiered threshold mechanism.
 Characterizing the multipliers and showing that we can restrict attention to simple mechanisms then completes the characterization of optimal mechanisms.

-In Section 2, we lay out the details of the model.
+In Section 2, we state the model.
 In Section 3, we characterize the optimal mechanism.
 In Section 4, we analyze the properties of the optimal mechanism, characterizing, in particular, the optimal random ordering of the agents.
 This section also provides some comparative statics results.
-We discuss some extensions of the model in Section 5.
-Finally, we offer brief concluding remarks in Section 6.
+We conclude with some extensions of the model in Section 5.

 In the remainder of this section, we discuss the related literature.
-In addition to Weitzman (1979), there are three distinct branches of the related literature.
-First, our work is connected to the literature on mechanism design with evidence.
-Starting with Green and Laffont (1986), a number of papers consider properties of optimal mechanisms in settings where agents have access to hard information or evidence.
+In addition to Weitzman (1979), there are two related literatures.
+First, our work is connected to the literature on evidence, following the seminal work of Grossman (1981) and Milgrom (1981) as well as Green and Laffont's (1986) analysis of mechanism design with evidence.
 See, for example, Glazer and Rubinstein (2004, 2006), Bull and Watson (2007), Deneckere and Severinov (2008), Hart, Kremer, and Perry (2017), and Ben Porath, Dekel, and Lipman (2019).
-In these papers, evidence is entirely exogenous: the agent simply has certain evidence as a function of her type.
-By contrast, here, no agent has evidence unless she pays a cost to obtain it.
+In these papers, evidence is exogenous: the agent simply has certain evidence as a function of her type.

-A second literature considers mechanism design or games where agents can choose whether to acquire evidence.
-For example, Che and Kartik (2009) and DeMarzo, Kremer, and Skrzypacz (2019) consider game-theoretic models where an agent may choose a test which can generate an informative random signal.
-If obtained, this signal realization can be shown to another party, thus proving the realization and providing evidence.
-These papers do not consider mechanism design.
 By contrast, Ball and Kattwinkel (2022) and Ben Porath, Dekel, and Lipman (2022) do consider mechanism design when evidence can be acquired.
-These papers give some broad characterizations related to optimal mechanisms in these settings, but do not characterize optimal mechanisms for specific settings, as we do here.
+These papers give some broad characterizations related to optimal one-agent mechanisms in these settings, but do not characterize optimal mechanisms for specific settings, as we do here.

 Finally, there is a literature on mechanism design with information acquisition - see, for example, the survey of Bergemann and Välimäki (2006).
 In our model, the agent does not know her value until she acquires evidence, so evidence acquisition and information acquisition go hand-in-hand.
-The key difference between our work and these models, then, is exactly that the nature of the incentives to reveal the information acquired differ.
+The key difference between our work and these models, then, is exactly that the nature of the incentives to reveal the information acquired are different.
 With evidence, an agent is restricted in the misreports she can potentially get away with, so the honest-reporting constraints are different than in a model without evidence.

-Perhaps the most closely related papers to ours are two papers in this literature, namely, Gershkov and Szentes (2009) and Crémer, Spiegel, and Zhang (2009).
-Both can be described as settings with a principal and multiple agents.
-Gershkov-Szentes differs from our model in that they consider a public decision rather than a private allocation.
-The principal chooses a decision in $\{0, 1\}$ where all agents have the same state-dependent preferences between these options.
+The most closely related papers are two papers in this literature, namely, Gershkov and Szentes (2009) and Crémer, Spiegel, and Zhang (2009).
+Both consider a principal and multiple agents.
+Gershkov-Szentes differs from our model in a few ways.
+First, they consider a public decision rather than a private allocation.
+The principal chooses a decision in {0,1} where all agents have the same state-dependent preferences between these options.
 In the optimal mechanism, the principal approaches agents in a random order to ask them to obtain information and provide it to him.
 Agents bear a private cost of obtaining information, as in our model.
 Because signals constitute evidence in our model but not in theirs, they need to impose truth-telling constraints in addition to the obedience constraints in both models.
-They consider only the case where agents are symmetric and restrict attention to mechanisms that are expost efficient.
+They consider only the case where agents are symmetric and restrict attention to mechanisms that are ex post efficient.
 We do not need either of these restrictions.